 About

-Promoting everyday family biking by biking nearly every day with two small passengers.
-Continually experimenting to find safe and flat-enough routes as well as creative ways to carry all the snacks/toys/gear that come with small children.
+Hi!
+I’m Madi Carlson and I bike all over Seattle, Washington with my two kids.
+I’m continually experimenting to find safe- and flat-enough routes as well as creative ways to carry all the snacks/toys/gear that come with small children.

 1. Pingback: Long Distance Cycling With Kids | 511 Contra Costa